 Advancing Breakthrough Therapies for Cancer

-Seattle Genetics is jointly developing ADCETRIS in collaboration with Millennium: The Takeda Oncology Company (Takeda).
-Under the collaboration, Seattle Genetics has full commercialization rights to ADCETRIS in the United States and Canada.
-Takeda has exclusive rights to commercialize the product candidate in all other countries.
+Under the collaboration with Takeda, Seattle Genetics has full commercialization rights to ADCETRIS in the United States and Canada.
+Takeda has exclusive rights in all other countries.

 Seattle Genetics was founded in 1998 and is headquartered in Bothell, Washington, a suburb of Seattle.
 The company completed an initial public offering in March 2001, and is traded on the Nasdaq Stock Market under the symbol SGEN.
-We have more than 550 employees throughout the United States, all with a passion for helping people living with cancer.
+We have more than 800 employees, all with a passion for helping people living with cancer.